ken-morel/ken-morel/README.md

 - 👋 Hi, I’m @ken-morel
-- 👀 I’m interested in python, html/css/javascript, c++ and powershell
+- 👀 I’m interested in python, html/css, javascript and c++
-- 💞️ I’m looking to collaborate on #mathematica
+- 💞️ I’m looking to collaborate on pyoload
 - 📫 How to reach me at engonken8@gmail.com

 I am currently working on a project for the tic summit.